Eudorajab1/py4web_pythonanywhere_source/README.md

                    apps_folder=APPS_FOLDER)

 ```
-and there was no need to alter the wsgi.py file.

 In order to run Py4Web from source I did the following :-
 In Pythonanywhere open a new bash console
 ```